mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 uploaded is left for the lifecycle policy rather than deleted inline.
 The compensating delete only runs when the database transaction fails, and its result is ignored, because the lifecycle policy is a sufficient second line.
+Ignored is not unobserved: the attempt is counted as `storage.gcs.payload.cleanup`, tagged with the handler and whether the delete landed, which is how you find out an object leaked.

 Between the upload and the finalize the object exists but is not protected.
 That window is normally seconds to a few minutes, set by the reconciler's